jsjaspreet/UdacityOptimizationProject/README.md

 ####Optimizations for pizza.html

-I made a few optimizations in pizza html to achieve the 60fps goal.

 - Added will-change: transform property to the appropriate class holder of pizza's, this allows the browser to cache the transformation
 - Moved the FSL problem of referencing document.body.scrollTop outside of the for loop on line main.js:513, this stops layout from being run unnecessarily.
 - Remove unnecessary for loop recomputation of dom element list lengths by assigning lengths to static variables